 - Using your scale, weigh out 1 lb of Melt & Pour Soap Base.
 Set remaining soap base aside for later.

 Tip: Put on dust mask to prepare mica.
 You may wish to wear gloves as well.
 Please note that some colors of mica powder can potentially stain fabric and porous surfaces such as wood.
 Working over a sheet of freezer paper or parchment paper can help.

-- Add ¼ tsp each of Wheat and Tan mica to one of your 3 oz measuring beakers.
-Add ½ tablespoon of rubbing alcohol to measuring beaker and stir until mica is incorporated.
+- Add add 4 micro scoops Wheat mica and 4 micro scoops of Tan mica to a 3 oz measuring beaker (about ¼ tsp mica powder total).
+Add about ½ tablespoon of rubbing alcohol to measuring beaker and stir until mica is incorporated.
 This makes mica blend more easily with the soap base.
 Set aside.

-- In another measuring beaker, measure out .25 fl oz of your fragrance oil.
+- Using another measuring beaker, weigh out .25 fl oz of your fragrance oil.
 Set aside.

 - If you don’t already have rubbing alcohol in a spray bottle, you’ll want to prepare it now.
 Simply pour a small amount of rubbing alcohol into a spray bottle and set aside for later.
 You only need a small amount for spritzing your soap, but it’s easier to spray if the bottle is full.